ChorusOne/opus-pool-sdk/book/guide/4-mint-os-token.md

 The position health parameter is used to monitor the value of minted osETH relative to the staked ETH value:

--   **`OsTokenPositionHealth.Healthy`**: Minted osETH ≤ 90% of staked ETH.
+-   **`OsTokenPositionHealth.Healthy`**: Minted osETH ≤ 90% of staked ETH
--   **`OsTokenPositionHealth.Moderate`**: Minted osETH > 90% but ≤ 91% of staked ETH.
+-   **`OsTokenPositionHealth.Moderate`**: Minted osETH > 90% but ≤ 91% of staked ETH
--   **`OsTokenPositionHealth.Risky`**: Minted osETH > 91% but ≤ 92% of staked ETH.
+-   **`OsTokenPositionHealth.Risky`**: Minted osETH > 91% but ≤ 92% of staked ETH
--   **`OsTokenPositionHealth.Unhealthy`**: Minted osETH > 92% of staked ETH.
+-   **`OsTokenPositionHealth.Unhealthy`**: Minted osETH > 92% of staked ETH

 Changes in position health can result from discrepancies between Vault APY and osETH APY, higher fees, inconsistent performance, or MEV theft.

 Unhealthy positions may lead to forced burning of osETH tokens.

 {% endhint %}

 ## Executing the Minting Transaction

 If the minting limits and health factors are within acceptable ranges, you can proceed to minting the shares.

-First, build the minting transaction using the `buildMintTransaction` method:
+**First, build the minting transaction using the** `buildMintTransaction` **method:**

 ```typescript
 const mintTx = await pool.buildMintTransaction({